Shaun Micallef's Mad as Hell: Recurring segments and characters

+Played by Christie Whelan Browne.
 Tourism Australia ambassador.
 Portrayed as a character wearing an Australian outback hat with corks dangling off the sides, as well as an apron with 'G’day' written on it with an image of the Australian flag.
 She often ends her sentences with common Australian tropes such as "put a shrimp on the barbie you bastards" that become increasingly vulgar as the segment progresses.